 This will show you the position of the mouse cursor whenever it is over your song data.
 It is displayed in measures (bars) beats, steps and clocks.
-Clocks are the smallest unit of time in a MIDI system.
+Clocks are the smallest unit of Time in a MIDI system.
+This is set to 192 clocks or Pulses Per Quarter Note (PPQ).
 As you move the mouse cursor over the MIDI data in your song, you will see the value in the Mouse Cursor Position Box constantly indicating the position of the mouse.